Are you looking to start a B2B business?

 Here are just a few:

 - Bigger order volume and value.
-B2B sales leads have consistently high valueand orders are made in bulk.
-(You can also use bulk shipping for them.)
-This means you can make a large amount of revenue with far fewer sales than comparable B2C businesses.
+B2B sales leads have consistently high value and orders are made in bulk.
+You can also use bulk shipping for them.
+This means you can make a large amount of revenue with far fewer sales than comparable direct to consumer brands.

 - Higher conversion rates.
 Businesses convert better than individuals.
 This means B2B marketing (see what is B2B marketing) efforts are more successful and you waste less money trying to attract new customers.
 That's why DTC marketing is a costly venture.

 - Streamlined business structure.
 Selling to businesses can be much simpler than selling to individuals.
 That’s because communication between businesses happens regularly and you don’t have to guess as to what they want.